 My favorite season is finally here…FALL.
+Let’s celebrate by making an easy fabric wreath using fabric scraps.

 As I was working on potholders for area stores I realized there were so many 5″ charms left over from a few collections.
 I wanted to create something to embrace fall but we don’t decorate for the seasons much at our house.
 Funny enough I have had a wreath hook on my front door for two years without a wreath.
 Yep.